semanticClimate/ai-automated-literature-review/README.md

 This course will be presented over three days for 1 hours each day and will cover these  topics:

+* Understanding of AI LLM RAG key components
+* Use of provided LLM RAG system to design own project
+* Corpus creation, and text and data mining;
 * Named entity recognition;
 * Summarisation;
-* Corpus creation, and text and data mining;
 * Image classification;
 * LLM RAG use with PDFs and with HTML